-During treatment, the child wears the same headgear while sitting in front of a video screen.
+During treatment, the patient wears the same headgear while sitting in front of a video screen.
 His goal: to move the characters in a computer or video game (goals vary, depending on the protocol the practitioner uses) by producing short bursts of sustained brain-wave activity in those areas of the brain thought to be under-aroused.
 The software generating the game monitors and records brain activity.
 Loss of focus will cause the game to stop.
-It plays only when the child exercises that portion of the brain that is deficient in focus.
+It plays only when the patient exercises that portion of the brain that is deficient in focus.

 Neurofeedback has its share of critics, many of whom have valid objections.
 Unlike medication, the therapy hasn’t been rigorously tested in large, double-blind studies.
 Some experts also claim that it isn’t clear from studies that have been done whether improvements in children are due to the therapy or to one-on-one time with a therapist.
-Another criticism is that, while neurofeedback may sharpen attention in some children, it doesn’t always improve the other problems associated with ADHD.
+Another criticism is that, while neurofeedback may sharpen attention in some patients, it doesn’t always improve the other problems associated with ADHD.

 While some experts admit that neurofeedback has promise, they believe that it should be used only in combination with medication.
 “If I had a child with ADHD, I might use neurofeedback as one part of the treatment regimen,” says David Rabiner, Ph.D., senior research scientist at Duke University’s Center for Child and Family Policy.
 “But I wouldn’t use it instead of other treatments that are better supported [by research].”

-Some parents tried well-researched therapies first and found that they weren’t the total solution for their child.
+Some parents tried well-researched therapies first and found that they weren’t the total solution.
 Richard Kramer’s parents stopped his meds when the drugs didn’t control his impulsive behavior or his emotions.
 After Richard received nine months of neurofeedback, his teacher reports that he is now more focused and rarely gets frustrated.
 Recently, his national achievement test scores placed him two grade levels higher in both math and reading over last year.
 “For the first time in his life,” says his mom, “he feels good about himself.”

 (Names have been changed to protect the child's privacy.)